freedomofpress/securedrop/docs/install.md

 * The `Document Interface`'s Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/
 * The `Document Interface`'s Tor hidden service Auth value for the first journalist is: AHgaX9YrO/zanQmSJnILvB
 * The `Document Interface`'s Tor hidden service URL for the second journalist is: http://kx7bdewk4x4wait2.onion/
-* The `Document Interface`'s Tor hidden service Auth value for the first journalist is: qpTMeWZSTdld7gWrB72RtR
+* The `Document Interface`'s Tor hidden service Auth value for the second journalist is: qpTMeWZSTdld7gWrB72RtR
 * The `App Server`'s Tor hidden service SSH address for the first admin is: sz3yuv5hdipt2icy.onion
 * The `App Server`'s Tor hidden service SSH Auth value for the first admin is: PKZ8sKjp5Z08AGq5BB7BKx